 Following the reasoning of a double scaling law in the rSFMS, namely in $\Sigma_\t{SFR}$ with respect $\Sigma_\star$, we assumed that the local SF processes are universal in the galaxy, i.e., direct proportionality, and applied our rKS relation parameters to both high and low-mass regimes to extrapolate $\Sigma_\t{mol}$ from the measured $\Sigma_\t{SFR}$ \citep[a similar method is used by][]{Bigiel08}.
-From that emerges a double-slope rMGMS which is displayed in the right panel of Fig.~\ref{fig:rSFMS_double_fit} as thick dashed lines.
+From that, a double-slope rMGMS emerges, displayed in the right panel of Fig.~\ref{fig:rSFMS_double_fit} as thick dashed lines.
 The predicted fit for the low-stellar mass regime, where we did not observe molecular gas, lies in very good correspondence with the continuity of E21 and L19 fits ($a_\t{rMGMS}^{lm} = 1.09$).
 The mass at which the apparent transition in SFR occurs is $\log_{10}(\Sigma_\star / \t{[\Msun~kpc}^{-2}]) \simeq 7.2 \pm 0.1$, which corresponds to a $\log_{10}(\Sigma_\t{mol} / \t{[\Msun~kpc}^{-2}]) \simeq 6 $, i.e., $\Sigma_\t{mol} \simeq 1$ \Msun~pc$^{-2}$.

 The slopes of the linear rSFMS and rMGMS relations we derived for UGC~8179 show a clear negative offset compared to the relations derived for nearby star-forming spirals at the same kpc-resolution.
-Thus, the lower $\fmol$ shown in the rMGMS could reflect the slighlty less replenished molecular gas reservoir, especially towards the center, yielding lower SFR values in the rSFMS in this region, albeit similar SFE.
+Thus, the lower $\fmol$ shown in the rMGMS could reflect the slightly less-replenished molecular gas reservoir, especially toward the center, yielding lower SFR values in the rSFMS in this region, despite similar SFE.
 As the linear fit is more tightly constrained by the smaller uncertainties in this central region, this results in the flattening of the rSFMS.
 This is compatible with the conclusion of \citet{Lin19}, namely that the rSFMS might emerge from the combination of the rKS and the rMGMS.
 In any case, the rKS is in good agreement with the values of the same studies, implying that the underlying physical processes of SF and its efficiency are consistent.